Skip to main content

 Agile capacity planning is a dynamic approach to allocating resources and assigning work that allows teams to adapt to changing demands.
 It keeps your resources aligned with project demands flexibly and adaptively.

-Unlike traditional capacity planning, which often relies on fixed schedules, agile capacity planning is a lot more flexible—the priorities change regularly, which means resource assignments must also change regularly to optimize output.
+Unlike traditional capacity planning, which often relies on fixed schedules, Agile capacity planning is a lot more flexible—the priorities change regularly, which means resource assignments must also change regularly to optimize output.
 The goal is to make sure your team is neither overburdened nor underutilized and strike a balance that maximizes productivity and maintains quality.

 Here’s how it works at a high level: